bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               limited to ASCII characters to facilitate transmission over HTTP headers within other protocols without requiring additional encoding.

-proof
-: REQUIRED.
-The proofing presentation
-              mechanism used for presenting this access token to an RS.
-See
-              {{use-access-token}} for details on possible values to this field and their requirements.
-If the `key` value is set to `true`, this field MUST be the same as the proofing mechanism used by the RC in the request.

 manage
 : OPTIONAL.
 The management URI for this
               access token.
 If provided, the RC MAY manage its access